Arizard/ttt-improved-sweps/README.md

 ## Recoil

 Weapons in this addon recoil in a predictable and compensatable manner.
 Weapon spread is random, however recoil always kicks upwards and slightly to the right.
+Counter-strike players will feel somewhat at home.

 Recoil does not change your eyeangles at all - if you stop shooting, your eye angles return back to normal.
 Recoil is predicted clientside, but calculated serverside.
-Both these features prevent aimbotters holding mouse1 and slaughtering the server.
+Both these features prevent aimbotters holding mouse1 and slaughtering the server (maybe?
+I don't know much about this topic tbh).

 ## ADS

 Aiming down sights has a snappier and more pleasant feel to it.
+ADS reduces the random spread of the weapon (improving accuracy).
 Moving while aiming down sights makes it more difficult to aim, thus balancing the "run-and-gun" aspect of TTT.

-Ironsights are also consistently accurate and always correspond to where your first bullet would land if there were no spread.
+Ironsights are also consistently accurate and always correspond to where your first bullet would land if there were no spread, i.e. your aim vector.

 ## Movement